 Spectrum efficiency of PMSE

-For audio PMSE, the spectrum efficiency can be described as the number of audio channels that can be supported in parallel in a 8 MHz channel.
+For audio PMSE, the spectrum efficiency can be described as the number of audio channels that can be supported in parallel in a a given bandwidth or 8 MHz channel.
 When carrying this analysis, a number of other parameters should be taken into account in order to conduct fair analysis, such as the quality of the audio signal transmitted and the technology requirements in terms of interference and operational range.

 Intermodulation